Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

-\item Obtain $\bm u^{n+1}$ from
+\item Obtain $\omega^{n+1}$ from

-\end{enumerate} It is evident that the ETD-mr-SAV-MS2o scheme is computationally efficient, since only two Stokes solves (with the associated FFT) and one cubic polynomial root-finding are required per time step.
+\end{enumerate} It is evident that the ETD-mr-ccSAV-MS2o scheme is computationally efficient, since only two heat solves (with the associated FFT) and one scalar cubic equation is solved per time step.